-Hazard Rating Hi gh Risk Low Risk Need More Info Not Applicable Yes No Need More Info Not Applicable F ACTORS sides of a ("sleeping Pyroclastic flows are "clouds" of hot ash, gases and rocks that flow down the sides of a volcano.
+Hazard Hi Rating Hi gh Risk 🔲 Need More 🔲 Not 🔲 Info Applicable Yes No Need More Info Not Applicable FACTORS Pyroclastic flows are "clouds" of hot ash, gases and rocks that flow down the sides of a volcano.
 Areas located on or below the slopes of a dormant ("sleeping") or active volcano are at risk.
 Is your community located on or below the slopes of a volcano?
 Pyroclastic flows are a characteristic of destructive volcanoes.
 Areas with violent volcanoes are at risk.
 Is your community located near a violent volcano (i.e., strato volcano)?
 Pyroclastic flows are common during violent volcanic eruptions.
 These typically occur in strato volcanoes along the West Coast of Canada (Cascadia Volcanic Range).
-Is your community located in Western Canada AND near a strato volcano? bodies of f watei noes are to travel over at risk.
-Is you ext to it?
+Is your community located in Western Canada AND near a strato volcano?
+Pyroclastic flows have been known to travel over water.
+Areas located across bodies of water from volcanoes are at risk.
+Is your community located near a body of water that has a volcano next to it?
+Do Traditional Knowledge holders have an oral history of past pyroclastic flows affecting your community?
 Pyroclastic flows often follow the topography.
 Areas downhill from volcanoes, along ridges, stream drainages, or in river valleys are at risk.
 Is your community located downhill from a volcano, along a ridge, stream drainage or in a river valley?